Virtual classes for the working mathematician: Normal cones

 \section{Normal cones}

 The main ingredient in Fulton's intersection theory is the normal cone of a closed embedding.
 We review normal cones and their properties and we give many examples.
-The main reference for this section is \cite{Fulton}, Chapters 4 and 5.
-We assume familiarity with Chow groups (see \cite{Fulton}, Chapters 1 and 2).
+The main reference for this section is \cite[Chapters~4 and~5]{Fulton}.
+We assume familiarity with Chow groups (see \cite[Chapters~1 and~2]{Fulton}).